freeCodeCamp/boilerplate-mochachai/README.md

 11th Test if a Value is an Array
 12th Test if an Array Contains an Item
 13th Test if a Value is a String
 14th Test if a String contains a Substring
+15th Use Regular Expressions to Test a String

 # Quality Assurance with Chai